-by that name.
-The application could also display the current location of the requesting device (i.e. IPhone) along with the location of the selected interred individual, thus assisting in locating a particular plot that the user would like to visit.
-The cemetery application could also provide the opportunity for a family member to store information about the individual interred-biographical data, ancestry, pictures, and other records.
-This information could then be made available over the internet for any individual who may be visiting the cemetery and is interested in finding out about the life of someone whose grave they are in front of.
+• Family members or interested parties " the application provides the ability to locate individual names within the cemetery utilizing an internet interface.
+A user can enter the last name of an individual they believe is buried in the cemetery and the application will identify all plots with an interment by that name.
+The application will also display the current location of the requesting device along with the location of the selected interred individual, thus assisting in locating a particular plot that the user would like to visit.
+The cemetery application also provides the opportunity for a family member to store information about the individual interred-biographical data, ancestry, pictures, and other records.
+This information is then available over the internet for any individual who may be visiting the cemetery and is interested in finding out about the life of someone whose grave they are in front of.